 Goetz was one of many students to find support in research educators like Light.

-“I felt as if I was guided through my freshman year through these people,” Goetz says.
-“The way that they always believed in us was really what pushed me forward and was something I really needed in my freshman year.”
+“I felt as if I was guided through my first year through these people,” Goetz said.
+“The way that they always believed in us was really what pushed me forward and was something I really needed.”

 Light, likewise, is equally impressed by the abilities of FRI students.

-“It’s easy for adults to say, ‘Let me do this for you; freshmen can’t do research yet,’” Light says.
+“It’s easy for adults to say, ‘Let me do this for you; first-year students can’t do research yet,’” Light said.
 “But they can, and they are the most amazing students.
 They blow my mind every day with something they ask me, something they do, something they take the initiative for.
 These students are going to do great things, and this program is giving them that leg up.”

-One of the most rewarding aspects of being involved in FRI is watching students grow over the three semesters, Stamp says.
+Stamp said one of the most rewarding aspects of being involved in FRI is watching students grow over the three semesters.
 A lot of them are at a “graduate level” in many ways when the program ends.

-“We had a freshman in the first semester who was pretty shy and didn’t talk so much,” Stamp says.
+“We had a first-year student in the first semester who was pretty shy and didn’t talk so much,” Stamp said.
 “Toward the end of the program, we approached her about being on a panel at one of our open houses.
 She said, ‘Sure, I’ll do it.
 Not only that, if you want me to, I’ll go to the Union and stand on a table with a megaphone and tell them about FRI!’”

-And she isn’t the only student singing the praises of FRI.
+And that student isn’t the only one singing the praises of FRI.
 Goetz, who wants to apply to a PhD program in microbiology, encourages students who might be on the fence about doing research to apply.